Napoléon Sarony: William T. Sherman

 In 1888, Sarony photographed William T. Sherman, three years before he died in 1891.
-Sarony's photograph would be used as a model for the engraving of the first Sherman Postage stamp.
+Sarony's photograph was used as a model for the engraving of the first Sherman Postage stamp.

 Samuel Clemens; the Lotos, Salmagundi and Tile Clubs

-Sarony took numerous photographs of Samuel Clemens (Mark Twain).
-Clemens and Sarony were in the same social circles and shared many acquaintances.
+Sarony took numerous photographs of Mark Twain.
+Twain and Sarony were in the same social circles and shared many acquaintances.
 They both belonged to the Lotos Club in New York City.
 Sarony helped in the founding of the Salmagundi Club, an association of artists, and was also a member of the Tile Club, whose members included well-known artists and journalists.
 In 1883, English author Wilkie Collins dedicated his anti-vivisection book Heart and Science to Sarony.
 In 1884, Sarony was a participant in an April Fool's joke played on Clemens when George Washington Cable arranged for 150 of Clemens's friends to write to him simultaneously, requesting his autograph.
 As part of the joke, no stamps or envelopes were to be provided for a reply.